impostorsguides/impostorsguides.github.io/rbenv/part-2/2-m-content.md

 I scroll down in the code a bit and I notice that, while there is a line here of `help = help "\n" $0`, it doesn't come with a regex before the opening curly brace, so maybe that means there's no matching lines?
 But if that's the case, how does "help=" get populated?
 I assume it must be happening somehow, otherwise why have `help = help "\n" $0` in the function at all?

 I don't think it's correct to say that curly braces without a regex means the code will never get executed.
-I find a StackOverflow answer [here](https://web.archive.org/web/20160901162438/https://stackoverflow.com/questions/38596130/what-does-it-mean-when-an-awk-script-has-code-outside-curly-braces), which in fact says the opposite - that `awk` code without a regex will *always* be run:
+I find a StackOverflow answer [here](https://web.archive.org/web/20160901162438/https://stackoverflow.com/questions/38596130/what-does-it-mean-when-an-awk-script-has-code-outside-curly-braces){:target="_blank" rel="noopener"}, which in fact says the opposite - that `awk` code without a regex will *always* be run:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-15mar2023-149pm.png" width="90%" style="border: 1px solid black; padding: 0.5em">
 </p>

 I have a hypothesis that might address part of my confusion, specifically on where the 2nd reference to `usage` comes from.
 I scroll through the code and see that `collect_documentation` is called by `documentation_for`, which in turn is called by `print_summary`.
-[That function](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-help#L106), in turn, declares local variables `summary`, `usage`, and `help`.
-There are similar functions called [`print_help`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-help#L120) and [`print_usage`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-help#L143), which declare the same local variables in a similar way.
+[That function](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-help#L106){:target="_blank" rel="noopener"}, in turn, declares local variables `summary`, `usage`, and `help`.
+There are similar functions called [`print_help`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-help#L120){:target="_blank" rel="noopener"} and [`print_usage`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-help#L143){:target="_blank" rel="noopener"}, which declare the same local variables in a similar way.

 I also see that `documentation_for ` is called within the context of an `eval` command: